nextstrain/ncov/docs/src/reference/workflow-config-file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 -  type: float
--  description: A rough estimate of how many more events would have been observed if sequences represented an even sample. `See the documentation for ``augur traits`` for more details <https://docs.nextstrain.org/projects/augur/en/stable/usage/cli/traits.html>`__.
+-  description: A rough estimate of how many more events would have been observed if sequences represented an even sample. :doc:`See the documentation for augur traits for more details <augur:usage/cli/traits>`.
 -  default: ``2.5``

 columns